What is WebP?

 On average 60% of a web page is made up of images.
 This could be the backgrounds, icons, logos, galleries and any other images that you incorporate into your websites.
 Customers are expecting fast, efficient and easy to navigate web pages that WebP offers with very small image sizes that allows for quick rendering and transferring.

-Smaller image formats can also be created with no loss of quality.
-In comparison to JPEG and JPEG 2000, WebP files are 30% smaller which is crucial when you need to worry about your storage capacity.
+Smaller image formats can also be created with no loss of high quality.
+In comparison to JPEG and JPEG 2000, files in this format are 30% smaller which is crucial when you need to worry about your storage capacity.

 As I previously mentioned WebP can also be used as a replacement for GIFS.
 Not only are the file sizes smaller (64% reduction from animated GIF’s to lossy WebP and 19% reduction when converted to lossless) but the quality is better.